Luka-pp/Milestone-Project-3/Testing.md

 1. Footer element in the base.html template had double footer tags.
 The issue was fixed by removing one of the tags.

 2. Duplicate id on the members page was detected.
-The ID in question was a custom made padding for the card title.
+The ID in question was a custom-made padding for the card title.
 I have removed the id and placed the *sp* within the class attribute.
 I have then changed the style.css file by changing the id selector for the class selector.
 That fixed the issue.

 3. Section Lacks heading error.
-Flash messages have been wraped inside the section tag which has caused the error.
+Flash messages have been wrapped inside the section tag which has caused the error.
 I have changed the tags to div, and the error was fixed.

 After fixing above errors I have passed every page one more time through the validation service and no errors were